 A long-overdue post—but life happens.
-I’ll call it a Throwback Blog Post anyway. 🙂 To set the mood, I’ll open with a recording of this awesome duo we caught at the Sineu Mercado—aptly named, “The Market Noise”.
+To set the mood for this trip to Mallorca recap, I’ll open with a recording of this awesome duo we caught at the Sineu Mercado—aptly named, “The Market Noise”.
 Just imagine this blaring through the sunkissed, cobbled streets of a century-old village—picture yourself peering through throngs of people, over stalls loaded with greens and fresh fruit, through the hanging skeins of freshly shorn Serrano Jámon, trying to identify this strangely hypnotic sound…

 That picnic lunch was just the first of many meals eaten by the beach.
 With views like these, why wouldn’t you?
 We rented a car for the entire trip, driving every which-way imaginable across this tiny island.
 Epic scenery awaited us at every turn.

 Tip: If the weather doesn’t hold, or you want a break from the sun, check out the Cuevas del Drach.
 The tours will be crowded, but if you aim for the front of the group, you can appreciate the amazing rock formations with minimal selfie intrusions.

 In between the jaw-dropping views were tiny villages, constructed out of the same, warm sandstone.
 The architecture in Mallorca ranged from Roman ruins to green-shuttered farmhouses to the soaring cathedral in Palma itself—where the Spanish Royal Family had celebrated Easter just days before we arrived.

 Palma was beautiful and bustling.
 We spent an evening watching the sunset from Sky Bar at Hotel Cuba (technically closed for the season, but with a quick tongue, we made it happen).
 The city is crowded with cafes, trendy shops, and trendy bars.
 Drinks are cheap, and the food is bountiful and delicious.